outofmbufs/python-pdp11-emulator/README.md

 If you like it, great.
 If you think it is silly, so it goes.

+## MORE NOTES
+See NOTES file for running commentary on status, etc.

 ## RUNNING A BARE PDP-11
 Do it like this: